SashaPatsel/coding-drills/guides/team-projects-git/README.md

 Once you have done so, navigate to that repo from the command line.

 Before you proceed, delegate roles for everyone to work on in your group.
+Refer [here](#starting-a-project) for more information.

 From the root of the repository in the command line, have everyone type in the following command: `git branch <BRANCH NAME>`.
 Remember, <BRANCH NAME> is a stand in for what you will actually name your branch.
 In this case, everyone should replace <BRANCH NAME> with whatever feature/role you've all agreed they'll be working in.
 If you were not able to delegate roles at this point, it is ok, for now, to simply have each group member's name be a stand in.
 For example:
 `git branch joe`

 Once you've run the above command, you'll notice that it still says `[master]` in terminal/bash.
 This is because all you have done is create the branch.
 You have not yet checked out to that branch.
 This is working very similarly to `mkdir`.
-When you create directory/folder from the command line, you have only created that folder.
-You still need to `cd` to that folder to work within it.
+When you create a directory/folder from the command line, you have only created that folder.
+You still need to "cd" to that folder to work within it.

 The equivalent to that `cd` in git is `git checkout <BRANCH NAME>`.
 Run this command with the appropriate branch name, and you should see that the branch you created will replace `[master]` in terminal/bash.

 In sum:

 <img src="images/branch-checkout.png">

+Notice the change in branch name between hard brackets on the command line.

 ### Pull Requests